ssloy/ssloy.github.io/docs/tinyfloat/add.md

 ![](add/rounding.svg)

-The real number 4.65 is rounded to its only nearest `Float8` neighbor 4.75, however there are two nearest `Float8` values (4.75 and 5.0) equidistant to the real number 4.875.
+The real number 4.65 is closest to the `Float8` value 4.75, But 4.875 lies exactly halfway between 4.75 and 5.0; in this case RNE requires rounding to the even of the two representable values.
-In this case, RNE mode specifies that 4.875 should round to 5.0 because the bit representation of 5.0 (`0b01100100`) is an even number when interpreted as an integer.
+Since the bit pattern of 5.0 (`0b01100100`) is even as an integer, 4.875 rounds to 5.0.
 Similarly, the real number 5.125 rounds to 5.0 and 5.375 rounds to 5.5.

 In the above snippet, `from_float()` function takes a python `float` and rounds it up to our `Float8` using RNE mode.
-The idea is extremely simple: first I compute the distance from the input `float` to all possible `Float8` (line 21).
+The implementation is simple: compute the distance from the real number to all `Float8` values (line 21), identify the closest candidate(s), and apply the RNE tiebreaker.
-Then in this distance array there will be either one or two minimum values.
-If there is one, then I return the corresponding `Float8`, otherwise (if the `float` is equidistant from two `Float8`), I check the parity of the index in the distance array.

 ## Naïve addition